Karyna99/to-do-list-react/README.md

 # To-do List in React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App.
+[Click here](https://karyna99.github.io/to-do-list-react/) to open the website.

 ## Available Scripts